abbasloo/BrainOS/README.md

 # BrainOS

-Pluming an architecture by Huggingface models and api's for making artificial awareness.
+Pluming an architecture by [huggingface](https://huggingface.co/) models and api's for making artificial awareness.

 `pip install transformers datasets`